NOAA-GSL/VxLegacyIngest/prepbufr_raob/README.md

 These appear to call out to various other shell, perl, python, Java, C, and fortran executables in the repo.
 They all also use `mysql-connector-java-5.1.6-bin.jar`.

 Main makefile for prepBUFR RAOB fortran code is in `prepbufr_raob/compile/makefile`. `prepbufr_raob/makefile` targets the C/C++ in the `prepbufr_raob/` directory.

+## Getting started

+The java code here is compiled with `javac *.java`.
+The fortran in `.../compile` should be compilable with the included `makefile`.
+You may need to update it based on the location you put the libbufr dependency.
+More on libbufr in [the dependencies section below](#dependencies).
+Otherwise, for the C dependencies, you should be able to reference the makefile in this directory.

 ## Dependencies